Collinformatics/MOCHA/README.md

 For an example of a properly formated input file, see: exampleData.txt

+# Server Related Issues:

+You may encounter an error similar to this:

+ * Serving Flask app 'app'
+ * Debug mode: on
+Address already in use
+Port 5000 is in use by another program.
+Either identify and stop that program, or start the server with a different port.

+- This means that the port you are trying to use to host the website is not avalible

+    - You can inspect the port by running the List Service command in the terminal:

+            lsof -i :5000

+    - Look for "Python" in the "COMMAND" column

+            COMMAND     PID     NODE NAME
+            Python    49231 ...
+0t0  TCP localhost:commplex-main (LISTEN)
+            Python    49288 ...
+0t0  TCP localhost:commplex-main (LISTEN)
+            Python    49288 ...
+0t0  TCP localhost:commplex-main (LISTEN)

+    - Use the Process ID (PID) (49231, 49288) to terminate listening sockets on port 5000

+             kill -9 49231 49288

+    - Now you can rerun app.py without getting the "Address already in use" error.

 # Limitations:

 This tool is only compatable with enzymes that interact with protein sequences.